 Taverner is a family-owned and run business with an extensive arsenal of parts, worldwide suppliers, local paint, finishing and machinery partners.
 With our dedication to performance, custom bike services and restoration, learn how we’ve built our reputation, making us one of Queensland’s most trusted custom motorcycle shops.
 We feel confident guaranteeing our customers will receive the highest quality services.

-To learn more about our services, you can contact us at your convenience by calling 07 3148 5288 or requesting a quote online.
+To learn more about our workshop services, you can contact us at your convenience by calling 07 3148 5288 or requesting a quote online.
 Want to keep up with all things motorbikes?
 Taverner’s Newsroom is the hub for all bike news, history and restorations.
-Whether it’s a custom bike build or a restoration, our team looks forward to hearing from you.
+Whether it’s a custom bike builds or a classic motorcycle restoration, our team looks forward to hearing from you.
 With our assistance, we’re capable of achieving your bike goals.